wyuuuj/eeg/README.md

 # Event Evolutionary Graph papers
 This is a repo listing papers about Event Evolutionary Graph

 <br>

 ## A review about Event Knowledge Graph
 What is Event Knowledge Graph: A Survey [[paper]](https://arxiv.org/pdf/2112.15280.pdf)

 <br>

 ## Event Evolutionary Graph
 EEG:Knowledge Base for Event Evolutionary Principles and Patterns [[paper]](https://link.springer.com/chapter/10.1007/978-981-10-6805-8_4)
+(    _this paper only covers sequential relation between events_)

 <br>